Cognism | Blog | Connect

 • Outdated data.

 Working with reputable vendors like Cognism is the best way to ensure valid data.
-Buying lead lists from unscrupulous vendors can quickly lead to issues with data quality.
+Buying lead lists from unscrupulous vendors can quickly lead to data quality issues.

 It’s not worth spending your money on poor-quality data, as this will immediately impact your sales outreach efforts.